MeltwaterArchive/editor/README.md

     		// function to execute when user clicks the save button },

-    	hideTargets : [], // array of targets to hide
+    	hideTargets : ['facebook'], // array of targets to hide

     	cancelButton : true, // false if you want to hide the cancel button, selector or jQuery object if you want to use your own saveButton : null, // false if you want to hide the save button, selector or jQuery object if you want to use your own